 How can you hire a logo designer for your restaurant?

-Hire a freelance logo designer from Upwork or freelancer online marketplaces.
+Hire a freelance logo designer from Upwork or freelancer online marketplace.
 Secondly, you can onboard an in-house graphic designer by putting up job posts.
 Thirdly, work with design agencies.
 And finally, subscribe to on-demand graphic design services.

 How much does a restaurant logo design cost?